Meet the Marketplace

 The Traders (the people who pay to play)

 The Traders are the customers.
-They want exposure to real-world assets onchain - a long position in Tesla, NVDA, gold - without a brokerage account.
-Maya is one of them.
+They want exposure to real-world assets onchain - Tesla, the S&P 500, gold - without a brokerage account.
+Maya, whom we'll follow through Part 2, is one of them.

-Traders mint eTokens by paying in, and later redeem them for USDC.
+Traders mint eTokens by paying in USDC, and later redeem them.
 More ambitious traders also borrow against their tokens and repeat the cycle to build a leveraged position - a move we'll later call the loop.
-Every one of those actions costs a little: a trading spread when they mint or redeem, and interest when they borrow.
+Every one of those actions costs a little: a trading spread when they mint or redeem through a dealer, and interest when they borrow.

 That cost is the point.
 Traders are the ones paying, and what they pay is what everyone else earns.
 They're happy to pay because the trade makes them money in ways we'll unpack in Part 3.

-Own itself (the thin slice in the middle)
+Own itself (the thin machine in the middle)

 The three robots (the off-chain helpers)

-One more part of the cast, and these aren't people - they're three automated helpers that run quietly in the background.
-You'll meet each properly later; here's just who's who:
+One more part of the cast, and these aren't people - they're automated helpers running quietly in the background.
+You'll meet each properly later; here's who's who:

-• The Keeper - the heartbeat.
-It keeps the protocol's working prices and risk readings fresh, so a trade never stalls for lack of an up-to-date number.
+• The Keeper - the heartbeat: keeps the protocol's working prices fresh onchain so trades never settle against stale numbers.
 (Chapter 13.)

 What just happened

-• Traders mint, redeem, borrow, and loop - and they're the ones paying, through trading spread and borrow interest.
+• Traders mint, redeem, borrow, and loop - their spread and interest is what everyone else earns.

 results matching ""